hueitan/Interesting-Things-on-GitHub/README.md

 - If you like to submit a js tips, remember to read the [CONTRIBUTING.md](https://github.com/loverajoel/jstips/blob/master/CONTRIBUTING.md) to find the tip format.
 - To join the conversation about which topic should be covered in [jstips](https://github.com/loverajoel/jstips), click [this discussion issue](https://github.com/loverajoel/jstips/issues/18).

+### HTTP status messages in Singlish lor

+Come, if u know the word **Singlish** or stay in Singapore or even watch Singapore Television/Movie ["I Not Stupid"](https://en.wikipedia.org/wiki/I_Not_Stupid), then you must be have experience get in touch with **Singlish**.
+And now Singlish is coming to the [http status messages](https://github.com/serrynaimo/http-status-singlish) liao!

+> Phua Chu Kang - **Don't play play**

+- 200 Can Confirm guarantee plus chop
+- 202 Oso can
+- 204 Nothing inside leh
+- 301 Change liao!
+- 307 Road block la.
+- 404 Dun have leh
+- 413 Wha!
+So big!

+There are too many funny and existent messages!

 ### Ask me anything!